arcus-azure/arcus/community/blog/2021-05 Enhanced request tracking in Arcus.WebApi v1.3/README.md

 ## Finer grained request/response body exclusion

-Tracking the HTTP request and/or response body can be quite expensive.
-Sometimes the request is worth tracking but the bodies are just to great to be included in the telemetry.
-We already provided in previous versions an request tracking option to opt-in for the inclusion of the HTTP request/response bodies, but this option acted on a global level.
-A finer control was required.
+Up until now, users had the choice of using request and/or response body tracking to gain more insights.
+However, this was only configurable for all operations which can become pretty expensive since that might be too much or does not give any added value.

+Because of that, we are allowing you to choose where you want to track what!

 By using `RequestTracking` attribute you can now also specify what should be excluded from the request tracking, for example, the request and/or response body for a given route.